 Vision therapy is a doctor-supervised program designed to correct many common visual disorders and/or improve visual skills.
 It’s especially useful for treating vision problems that cannot be corrected with eyeglasses, contacts, or surgery alone.

 We provide optometric vision therapy in our office.
 Just as there is physical therapy or speech therapy, vision therapy is therapy for the eyes.
-We are able to teach children and adults how to use their eyes correctly and efficiently to treat a variety of vision problems which are not treatable with glasses, contacts, or surgery.
+We are able to teach children and adults how to use their eyes correctly and efficiently.

 Vision Therapy is Especially Effective for Patients with:

 - Amblyopia/Lazy Eye

 - Focusing Problems

 Vision therapy is a lot like physical therapy for the eyes and the brain.
 It is typically used to improve focus and range of focus, depth perception, and the ability for the eyes and brain to work together.